Schlaefer/phileAdminCache/README.md

 ## What ##

-A cache plugin for [Phile-Admin](https://github.com/Schlaefer/phileAdmin).
+A cache management plugin for [Phile-Admin]:

+- show if cache service is active
+- clear global cache service and complete file cache

 ## Installation